«Hello! Do you have time to meet for half an hour tomorrow? »

 The psychological «foot-in-the-door technique» phenomenon states that someone is more likely to agree to a larger request if they have previously accepted a smaller one.
 In a study conducted by Jonathan Freedman and Scott Fraser at Stanford University, participants were first asked to speak in a phone call about the cleaning products they used.
 The researchers then asked if they could visit their homes to conduct an in-person analysis of the cleaning products.

 The results were evident:

-«When compared to the control group (who had only been asked to carry out the analysis of the product at home), the subjects who had responded positively to the first request were 135% more likely to respond positively. the second time, «said Neil Patel about the experiment at Forbes.
+«When compared to the control group (who had only been asked to carry out the product analysis at home), the subjects who responded positively to the first request were 135% more likely to respond positively. the second time, «said Neil Patel about the experiment at Forbes.

 Conclusion for sales reps: Preparing prospects with a smaller request increases the likelihood that they will accept a larger one.

 So before requesting a meeting, first consider asking for information, a recommendation, or an opinion.
 Here are some questions that might help you:

 - What do you think about trend X?

 - Could you explain to me how you currently approach X?